paulrobertpine/gatsby-songbook/songs/please-don-t-talk-about-me-when-i-m-gone.md

 It's best, that we do.
 A                A7                     D               D7
 Here's a kiss, I hope that this, brings lots of luck to you.
+     G                   B7          E
-    GOh, makes no difference how I carry on.
+Oh, makes no difference how I carry on.
+       A                  D                G
-          ARemember, please don't talk about me when I'm gone.
+Remember, please don't talk about me when I'm gone.
+     A                  D                G
-          ARemember, please don't talk about me when I'm gone.
+Remember, please don't talk about me when I'm gone.